Tag Archives: the author’s explicit metaphysical commitments

-- Anything that we might say about experience as not being strictly present is relegated to something not real about or intrinsic to it.
+- Anything that we might say about experience as not being strictly present is relegated to something not real about it or not intrinsic to it.
 For various philosophers and theorists, this might include:

 (i) Mere represented or intended content of experience; it is not something real with respect to experience because it is not real in the broadest most general sense.
-I hallucinate a flame-breathing bear; I experience a duration.
-These are contents of the experiences but not properties of the experience itself, and also not real.
+Compare, for example:

-- Another example: it seems to you that you have some kind of experience of the past in memory experiences.
-E.g., it seems to you that you somehow experience in memory a day you when you were young that you slipped on some seaweed.
-But you can’t experience the past because: the past is not present, and anything you experience — however it seems — must be present.
+- Regarding memory: it may seem to you that you have some kind of experience of the past in memory experiences.
+For example, it seems to you that you somehow experience (in memory) when you were young and slipped on some seaweed.
+But – so goes phenomenal presentism – you can’t experience the past because: the past is not present, and anything you experience — however it seems — must be present.

-You might hold this view, for example, if you are a phenomenal presentist and prefer naive realism (SEP) for experience.
+You might hold this view if you are a phenomenal presentist and prefer naive realism (SEP) for experience.
 In that case, experience is only in the present; experience is partially constituted by what is experienced.
 So, what is experienced is present (because: if x is present, then its parts and constituents are present — I take this to be obvious).

-- I think holding phenomenal presentism to be true, explicitly or (as I think in most cases) implicitly, is central to many theorists’ problems with perception, consciousness and experience in time, e.g., with respect to the specious present, time-consciousness, perception under time-lag, the relationship between phenomenology and the physical world etc.
+- Holding phenomenal presentism to be true, explicitly or (as I think in most cases) implicitly, is central to many theorists’ problems with perception, consciousness and experience in time, e.g., with respect to the specious present, time-consciousness, perception under time-lag, the relationship between phenomenology and the physical world.

-- I also think, as a variant of presentism, that, however intuitive or ‘obvious’ (to some) that it might be, it is a false or implausible position given contemporary physics.
-I’ve argued that in my papers — in all of them pretty much, e.g., in my 2010, 2011, 2012, 2013, although not in terms of ‘phenomenal presentism’.
+- As a variant of presentism, however intuitive or ‘obvious’ (to some) that it might be, it is a false or implausible position given contemporary physics.
+I’ve argued that in my papers — in all of them pretty much, e.g., in my 2010, 2011, 2012, 2013 (and in my 2018 and, in a way, my 2021) – although not in terms of ‘phenomenal presentism’.